15 Best Sprinter Van Conversions [2022 Inspiration Guide!]

 What do you do when you want to live in a van but you don’t want to feel like you’re living in a van?
 For Vince and Kate, the answer was turning the inside of their van into a ski chalet, complete with wood paneling lining the walls and floors, and rustic plaid cushions.

+It’s still a super high-quality Sprinter build, but one of the cheaper van conversions on this list.
 What’s interesting about this van is there is no fridge.
 Since they’re in the Alps, the couple just uses the uninsulated cab of the truck as a fridge!

 Another interesting feature is the water tank placement.
 Most vans opt to store theirs in the garage, but here it’s right under the sink, with the fill hole visible as soon as you open the door.